ledleds/rtro/README.md

   - [x] Assign an id to each user so that there can be multiple users of the same name.
 - [x] Create Board with default columns
 - [ ] Have the option to add columns
+- [ ] Authentication
 - Tickets
   - [x] Can be added to the board
-  - [ ] Are displayed on the board
-  - [ ] User can only see their tickets until retro has started
+  - [x] User can only see their tickets until retro has started
+  - [ ] User can see all users tickets when retro has started
   - [ ] _Nice to have:_ The ability to emoji tickets
 - [ ] Start Retro
   - [ ] _Nice to have:_ The ability for individuals to show their tickets one by one.
 Rather than all loaded on the board at the same time.